 The intent of the Company's risk management strategy is to hedge the Company's margin.
-However, the Company has not designated nor attempted to qualify for hedge accounting.
+However, the Company has not applied nor attempted to qualify for hedge accounting.
 Thus, changes in the fair values of the Company's derivatives are recognized in earnings and result in greater potential for earnings volatility.

-The fair value of futures contracts is based on quoted market prices obtained from the Chicago Mercantile Exchange.
+The fair value of futures contracts are based on quoted market prices obtained from the Chicago Mercantile Exchange.
 For positions where independent quotations are not available, an estimate is provided, or the prevailing market price at which the positions could be liquidated is used.
 All derivative positions offset existing or anticipated physical exposures.
 Price-risk sensitivities were calculated by assuming 15% volatility in crude oil, differentials and NGL related prices, regardless of term or historical relationships between the contractual price of the instruments and the underlying commodity price.
 In the event of an increase or decrease in prices, the fair value of the Company's derivative portfolio would typically increase or decrease, offsetting changes in the Company's physical positions.
-A 15% favorable change in crude oil and NGL prices would increase the Company's net income by \$11.9 million and \$15.5 million as of June 30, 2022, and 2021.
-A 15% unfavorable change in crude oil and NGL prices would decrease the Company's net income by \$11.9 million and \$15.5 million as of June 30, 2022, and 2021.
+A 15% favorable or unfavorable change in crude oil and NGL prices would increase or decrease the Company's net income by \$10.4 million and \$25.1 million as of September 30, 2022, and 2021.
 However, these changes may be offset by the use of one or more risk management strategies.

 Interest rate risk.
-The Company's long-term debt, excluding the revolving credit facility, accrues interest at fixed interest rates and accordingly, changes in market interest rates do not expose the Company to future interest cash outflow variability.
-As at June 30, 2022, the Company had \$185.0 million (December 31, 2021 - \$270.0 million) drawn under the Revolving Credit Facility which is subject to interest rate risk, as borrowings bear interest at a rate equal to, at the Company's option, either the Canadian Prime Rate, U.S. LIBOR, U.S. Base Rate or Canadian Bankers' Acceptance Rate, plus an applicable margin based on the Company's total leverage ratio.
-A 1% increase or decrease in interest rates would, based on current rates and balances, decrease or increase the Company's net income by \$1.9 million (as at December 31, 2021 - \$2.7 million).
+The Company's long-term debt, excluding the Revolving Credit Facility, accrues interest at fixed interest rates and accordingly, changes in market interest rates do not expose the Company to future interest cash outflow variability.
+As at September 30, 2022, the Company had \$160.0 million (December 31, 2021 - \$270.0 million) drawn under the Revolving Credit Facility, which is subject to interest rate risk, as borrowings bear interest at a rate equal to, at the Company's option, either the Canadian Prime Rate, U.S. LIBOR, U.S. Base Rate or Canadian Bankers' Acceptance Rate, plus an applicable margin based on the Company's total leverage ratio.
+A 1% (100 basis points) increase or decrease in interest rates would, based on current rates and balances, decrease or increase the Company's net income by \$1.6 million (as at December 31, 2021 - \$2.7 million).

 Currency exchange risks.
 The Company's monetary assets and liabilities in foreign currencies are translated at the period-end rate.
 Exchange differences arising from this translation are recorded in the Company's statement of operations.
 In addition, currency exposures can arise from revenue and purchase transactions denominated in foreign currencies.
 Generally, transactional currency exposures are naturally hedged (i.e. revenue and expenses are approximately matched), but, where appropriate, are covered using forward exchange contracts or currency swaps.
 The foreign currency forward exchange contracts including currency swaps entered into by the Company, although effective hedges from an economic perspective, have not been designated as hedges for accounting purposes, and therefore any gains and losses on such forward exchange contracts impact the Company's earnings.
 The Company expects to continue to enter into financial derivatives, primarily forward contracts and currency swaps, to reduce foreign exchange volatility.
+A 5% increase or decrease in foreign exchange rates between \$USD and \$CAD, based on current balances, would increase or decrease the Company's net income by \$13.6 million.

-As at June 30, 2022, the Company had no U.S. dollar denominated debt as part of its draw on its revolving credit facility.
+As at September 30, 2022, the Company had no U.S. dollar denominated debt as part of its draw on its Revolving Credit Facility.